 Advance reservations are highly recommended and can be made up to 60 days prior.
 However, you may also be able to purchase a same-day dining package, which allows you to dine without reservations, at Regal Eagle Smokehouse.
 To check availability, visit the restaurant on the day of your visit.

-Want a sneak peek of the concert series?
-Check out last year's performance of Patti Murin and Caissie Levy (the first all-female duo!):
+Want another sneak peek of the concert series?
+Check out a performance of Patti Murin and Caissie Levy (the first all-female duo!):

 Have you been to a DISNEY ON BROADWAY concert before?
 Which performers are you most frogcited to see?
 Let me know in the comments below!